Home / Blog / Things to Do This Summer in the Great Smoky Mountains

 Observation tower at Kuwohi

 Experience the view of a lifetime by climbing to the top of Kuwohi (formerly known as Clingmans Dome), the highest point in the park and in Tennessee.
-The observation tower is at the end of a steep half-mile trail, where those hiking to the top are rewarded with panoramic 360-degree views that go on for miles on a clear day.
-There are also several hiking trails that lead to Kuwohi, such as the Appalachian Trail, which is one of the more popular trails in the park to explore.
+The observation tower sits at the end of a steep half-mile trail, where hikers are rewarded with panoramic 360-degree views of the Smokies on a clear day.
+Several trails also lead to Kuwohi, including the Appalachian Trail, one of the more popular places to hike in the park.

 Test your angling skills with an afternoon of fishing in Great Smoky Mountains National Park

-Maybe you’re hoping for a more relaxing outdoor experience?
+Looking for a more relaxing outdoor experience?
 The waters of East Tennessee offer some of the finest fishing in the country.
-Great Smoky Mountains National Park has an abundance of streams and fishing is permitted year-round.
+Great Smoky Mountains National Park has an abundance of streams, and fishing is permitted year-round.
 Other outstanding fishing opportunities include the Little Pigeon River and Douglas Lake, located just a few miles northeast of Pigeon Forge.

-Travel Tip: A valid Tennessee fishing license is required.
-Purchase a license in Pigeon Forge at J&B Market (4250 Parkway) or online at https://gooutdoorstennessee.com/.
+Insider tip: Buy your Tennessee fishing license before you arrive at J&B Market (4250 Parkway) or online at https://gooutdoorstennessee.com/.

 Go for a scenic drive on Roaring Fork Motor Nature Trail